suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 This metadata encodes a semantic version for the component set that the manifest updates, including any dependencies.
 This enables version comparisons to be performed on manifests.
 Non-manifest images encode their versions independently of the manifest.

-The version MUST be encoded as a semantic version, according to {{semver}}, so that recipients can compare manifests deterministically.
+Manifest Authors SHOULD encode suit-set-version whenever the release can be represented as a semantic version so that Recipients can compare manifests deterministically.
+The version MUST be encoded as a semantic version, according to {{semver}}, to preserve that deterministic ordering.
 Deployments that cannot supply a semantic version without loss of fidelity MUST omit suit-set-version and convey any human-facing numbering via text-current-version ({{text-current-version}}).
 Because suit-set-version is a machine-readable parameter for determining compatibility and because {{semver}} mandates that the build-number is ignored, build numbers MUST NOT be included.

 The composition of suit-set-version is the same as suit-parameter-version ({{suit-parameter-version}}).